 Differences In Size For Male And Female Bulldogs

 Male bulldogs will typically be around 10-20% heavier than a female of the same breed.
-Both males and females have a rather short and stocky build.
-Males will have a slightly bigger head and will have a bit more of a “solid” body than a female bulldog but overall, they will look fairly similar unless you look closer.
+Both males and females have a relatively short and stocky build.
+Males will have a slightly bigger head and will have a bit more of a “solid” body than a female bulldog, but overall, they will look fairly similar unless you look closer.

 What Are The Temperament Differences Between Male And Female Bulldogs?